MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/inventory-how-availability-overview.md

 ---
 title: Get an Availability Overview| Microsoft Docs
-description: You can get information about the availability of items or stock across locations, per sales or purchase events, by a time period, or by the item's position on an assembly BOM.
+description: You can get information about the availability of items or stock across locations, per sales or purchase events, by a time period, or by the item's position on an assembly or production BOM.
 documentationcenter:
 author: SorenGP
 ms.service: dynamics365-financials